valeriupredoi/bgcval2/README.md

 Point to point analysis
 -----------------------

-WORK IN PROGRESS.

 This is an analysis that compares a specific year of the model against several climatological datasets, and produces comparison maps, histograms and scatter plots.

-The command to run it is `analysisp2p jobID YEAR key`, where jobID is a mass job id, such a `u-ab123`, `YEAR` is the single year to investigate and the key is a pre-defined key, which generates a list of variables.
+The command to run it is `analysis_p2p -j JOBID -y YEAR -k key_list`, where jobID is a unique model run identifier, such a `u-ab123`.
+The  `YEAR` is the single year to investigate and the key is a pre-defined key, which generates a list of variables.

 Key | What it is | Description :--------------:|:------------:|:------------:
-`physics` | Physics | A comprehensive list of physical metrics.
+`physics_p2p` | Physics | A short list of physical metrics for p2p analysis.
-`level2` | Level 2 | A comprehensive list of physical and biogeochemical metrics.
-`debug` | Debug | A very short list of a couple keys to test code changes.

-Note that there may be some overlap between the contents of these keys.

 Single Model report